-Office Hours: NOTE: The meeting called Office Hours has been canceled in lieu of Drupal Training as of April 20, 2017.
-Previously, office hours were conducted weekly by ITSS Central Web Services so UNT faculty, staff and students working on a UNT-hosted website could attend "to talk through your Drupal and web development issues in person."
+Office Hours: NOTE: Office Hours have been canceled in lieu of Drupal Training as of April 20, 2017.
+Previously, Office Hours were conducted weekly by ITSS Central Web Services so UNT faculty, staff and students working on a UNT-hosted website could attend "to talk through your Drupal and web development issues in person."
 Check the CWS website for the times and location.
 Sessions usually are attended by various team members from CWS and URCM's Web Content Management Systems.

 Official Information: "Official information" refers to the governing or authoritative documents of the university or information that is published as part of the normal course of University business.

 Personal Publishers: "Personal publishers" are individuals at the university publishing web content unrelated to those individuals' official work role at the university.
 Examples of such information include student pages, faculty curriculum vitae that are published independently of departmental faculty information, and staff members' pages that represent personal information such as hobbies.

 PHP, Hypertext Preprocessor: is a general-purpose scripting language that quickly became the de facto server-side language of choice for web developers after its initial release in 1995.
 Today, a majority of sites on the web run on PHP, due in large part to its popularity as the back-end of content management systems, CMS, such as WordPress, Drupal and Joomla.

 Styleguide, or UNT Styleguide: Although much of the material is covered in the AP Stylebook, this guide is a quick reference for items that are used or misused frequently or are exceptions to AP.
 In some areas, such as marketing, news, or web production, a different style is used in some instances and are noted in the UNT Styleguide.